The absolute best diet to control and possibly reverse diabetes

 Should I Eliminate Sugar?

 Diabetes is defined as an increase in blood sugar levels, thus some people who are diabetic try to eliminate all sugar from their diet to manage their diabetes.
 Although it is a good health practice, it is not enough to manage your diabetes properly.
 Sugar belongs to a group called carbohydrates, which are macronutrients that provide our body vitality and calories.
 Carbohydrates can be classified into two groups: sugars and starches.
 Sugars include table sugar, sweeteners, fruits, vegetables, legumes, juice, chocolate, and pastries, while starches are present in rice, pasta, bread, cereals, and potatoes.
 They are the fundamental body fuel.
+You may read our article on “What the hell is Erythritol?”

 Although very hard it is recommended that you cut down or eliminate from your diet sweet, sugary drinks and all processed foods and it is recommended to choose healthier options like vegetables, fruits, and whole grains which have more nutritional value than refined carbs and have a higher fiber content.
 Our body processes fiber more slowly, thus it maintains steady blood sugar levels.
 Thus, vegetables, fruits, and legumes must compose the majority of your carbohydrate percentage.
+This is the absolute best diet to control and possibly reverse diabetes.

 Appropriate Carbohydrate Intake